jmd-dk-raspberrypi/release_test/README.md

 As CO*N*CEPT has a lot of dependencies, it comes with an [installation script](installer) which install all of these (and CO*N*CEPT itself) into a single location.
 The path to the CO*N*CEPT installation directory may be given as an argument.
 If not, the installer will prompt you for a directory.

-    ./installer /path/to/concept [--fast]
-where the optional `--fast` option speeds up the installation by s
+The installation will take a couple of hours depending on the hardware.
+To speed up the installation you may supply the optional `--fast` option which skips all tests (not recommended).
+You can download and invoke the installer in one go by

+    bash <(wget -O- --no-ch https://raw.githubusercontent.com/jmd-dk/concept/0.1.0/installer) [/path/to/concept] [--fast]

+where brackets indicate optional arguments.
+Note that the `bash` is required regardless of which shell you are using.

 ### Further documentation